-3. Evacuation
+Evacuation

 Alarms and flashing lights are used at Space Park to notify building occupants to leave the building.
-Evacuation alarms and lights may activate at any time.
+Evacuation alarms and lights may activate at any time during a fire or other emergency.
 If an evacuation alarm activates, you must:

 - a.
 Leave the building.
 Do not assume the alarm is a drill. - b.
-Exit and proceed to the designated assembly area (review the location before you start work). - c.
+Exit using the closest exit and proceed to the designated assembly area (know the location before you start work). - c.
 Follow the directions of uniformed Security personnel and identified company emergency responders such as Space Park's Emergency Assistance Team (E.A.T.). - d.
 Do not use the elevators. - e.
 Do not attempt to carry liquids with you. - f.
 Do not go back to retrieve personal belongings. - g.
 Do not smoke (either in the building or in the designated assembly area).